edgelesssys/go-tdx-qpl/README.md

 ## Restrictions
-- The current version is based on [DCAP 1.15](https://github.com/intel/SGXDataCenterAttestationPrimitives/releases/tag/DCAP_1.15). and has been tested on the kernel and libraries from the tdx-tools release [2023ww01](https://github.com/intel/tdx-tools/releases/tag/2023ww01).
+- The current version is based on [DCAP 1.15](https://github.com/intel/SGXDataCenterAttestationPrimitives/releases/tag/DCAP_1.15).
+It has been tested with the kernel and libraries from the tdx-tools release [2023ww01](https://github.com/intel/tdx-tools/releases/tag/2023ww01).
-Given that the UAPI for TDX is yet to be finished and upstreamed, newer versions might not work yet.
+Given that the UAPI for TDX is yet to be finished and upstreamed, newer versions might not be supported.

 - This library only supports a subset of the PCS API v4.
 SGX and other versions of the API are not supported and currently out of scope.

 In case you encounter any issues despite the known restrictions, feel free to open [an issue](https://github.com/edgelesssys/go-tdx-qpl/issues/new/choose).

 ## Examples
 An example quote can be found [here](blobs/quote).
-Other example and test data can also be found in the [*blobs*](blobs) dictionary, or alternatively directly from Intel [directly](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/QuoteVerification/QVL/Src/AttestationApp/sampleData/tdx).
+Other example and test data can also be found in the [`blobs`](blobs) dictionary, or alternatively directly from [Intel's DCAP repo](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/QuoteVerification/QVL/Src/AttestationApp/sampleData/tdx).

 ### Quote generation
 Take a look at the [*generate*](testing/generate/main.go) example.